 EDs are serious mental illnesses related to an individual’s abnormal pattern of eating or exercising which can greatly interfere with their physical, psychological and social functioning.
 They are characterized by extreme concerns regarding one’s weight, body shape, body size and/or eating habits, and can often last for several years if left untreated.
 They will affect many aspects of a person’s life by interfering with their thoughts, behaviours, beliefs, feelings, body and relationships.
-In Canada, ED are diagnosed by a physician or psychologist following guidelines from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+In Canada, ED are diagnosed by a physician or psychologist using the guidelines from the Diagnostic & Statistical Manual of Mental Disorders (DSM-5).

 EDs have the highest mortality rate of any psychiatric disorder, with 10-15% of sufferers passing away from related complications.
 They can lead to severe malnutrition, nutrient deficiencies, as well as critical complications from starvation.
 Suicide is also a leading cause of death among people struggling with EDs, with up to 20% of people with anorexia nervosa and 25-35% of people with binge eating disorder attempting suicide in their lifetime

 EDs usually have multiple multifactorial and complex risk factors coming into play to determine who will have a higher chance of suffering from them.